WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

 ## Part 3
-Clone Github repo to remote ubuntu that you have ssh into.
+Clone Github repo to remote ubuntu that you ssh into.

 Install both docker and webnook onto remote system.

 Create two files:

     - redeploy.json : hook config file.
     - pull-restart.sh : script that will call config file

 - Container restart script
     - What it does?